aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-topojson-to-geojson/_index.md

 - **Compatibility** – Most web‑mapping libraries (Leaflet, Mapbox GL) expect GeoJSON.
 - **Ease of editing** – GeoJSON can be edited directly in text editors or GIS tools.
 - **Interoperability** – Many APIs and services accept GeoJSON but not TopoJSON.

+## Common Use Cases
+- **Embedding maps in web applications** where the front‑end library only reads GeoJSON.
+- **Performing spatial analytics** with tools that consume GeoJSON, like Turf.js.
+- **Data exchange** between teams that standardize on GeoJSON for simplicity.

 ## Step‑by‑Step Guide